The Nursing Team

 Harry is a Pharmacy Technician at Infusion Solutions.

-Alona is a Pharmacy technician at Infusion Solutions.
+Nicole is a Pharmacy Technician at Infusion Solutions.

 Karen is a well-rounded and talented addition to the Infusion Solutions team.
 She has had a diverse work history, including physician liaison for two hospitals, dental assistant, and para-educator (her favorite, of course!)
 Additionally, she has is a licensed pharmacy technician and has a history of medical billing, so she can do just about anything around here.
 Currently, her focus here at Infusion Solutions is on intakes and authorizations.